sddevelopment-be/penguin-pragmatic-patterns/content/practices/personal_productivity_flow.md

 * Most productivity applications and techniques force you into a particular set of tools.

 ### Enablers
+The following factors support effective application of the practice:

 * You are able to write relatively quickly.
 * You are able to think critically of the ideas you have.